Learn how to streamline sales order management, reduce errors and get paid faster with tools like Buddy—built for wholesale consumer brands.

 The Risk of Not Tracking Properly

-Let’s say you sell beverages into 20 regional grocery chains.
+Let’s say you sell beverages into 50 regional grocery chains.
 Each retailer submits a purchase order differently.
 Some email spreadsheets.
 Others send PDFs.
 Some send via EDI.
-A few pay on delivery.
-Without a consistent way to track the full sales cycle—from customer’s purchase order to customer makes payment—you risk:
+Without a consistent way to track the full sales cycle, you risk:

 Missing overdue payments